MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/overview-mac-preview.md

 2. Delete /Library/Preferences/com.microsoft.office.licensingV2.plist
 3. Run the VL Serializer for Office 2019 for Mac Standard.
 For more information, see [Overview of the Volume License (VL) Serializer](../mac/volume-license-serializer.md).

-#### Updating to the released version
-If you decide to purchase Office LTSC for Mac 2021 once it’s released, there will be a way that you can update Office LTSC for Mac 2021 (Preview) to Office LTSC for Mac 2021 without having to uninstall and reinstall.
-More details will be available closer to when Office LTSC for Mac 2021 is released later this year.

 ## Getting support and providing feedback